-DLRCC highlighted the existing policy to provide for pedestrian and cyclists along the coastline and its impact on the ECRIPP.
-They cited the GDA Cycle Network Plan (2022), the NTA's Transport Strategy for the GDA 2022-2042, DLR County Development Plan 2022/2028, DLR Cycling Policy and Climate Change Action Plan 2019-2024.
+DLRCC highlighted the existing policies to provide for pedestrians and cyclists along the coastline and its impact on the ECRIPP.
+They cited the NTA's GDA Cycle Network Plan (2022), the NTA Transport Strategy for the GDA 2022-2042, DLR County Development Plan 2022/2028, DLR Cycling Policy and Climate Change Action Plan 2019-2024.